auth0/Xamarin.Auth0Client/GettingStarted.md

 There are two options to do the integration:

-1. Using the [Auth0 Login Widget](https://docs.auth0.com/login-widget) inside a Web View (this is like plug and play).
+1. Using the [Auth0 Login Widget](https://docs.auth0.com/login-widget) inside a Web View (this is the simplest with only a few lines of code required).
-2. Creating your own UI (more work but you control the UI)
+2. Creating your own UI (more work, but higher control the UI and overall experience)

-To start with, we'd recommend using the widget.
-Anyway, changes to do your own UI are minimum.
-Here is a snippet of code to copy paste.
+To start with, we'd recommend using the __Login Widget__.
+Here is a snippet of code to copy & paste on your project:

 ```csharp
 using Auth0.SDK;